-Born and brought up in New York City, he learnt the piano as a child and listened on the radio to rhythm and blues (then known as “race” music) and to country music in films starring such singing cowboys as Gene Autry and Tex Ritter.
-They were the two elements that were eventually to combine in the early 1950s to create the hybrid that was rock’n’roll.
+May 6, 2002 – Otis Blackwell was born in Brooklyn, New York on February 16, 1931, he learnt the piano as a child and listened on the radio to rhythm and blues (then known as “race” music) and to country music in films starring such singing cowboys as Gene Autry and Tex Ritter.
+They were the two elements that were eventually to combine in the early 1950s to create the mainstream hybrid that became rock’n’roll.

-His vocal style was said to have had a strong influence on the young Elvis Presley, he is remembered best not as a performer but as a one-man song-writing factory who helped to shape 1950s rock’n’roll and whose most memorable compositions included Don’t Be Cruel, All Shook Up, Fever and Great Balls of Fire.
+His vocal style was said to have had a strong influence on the young Elvis Presley.
+He is however remembered best, not as a performer, but as a one-man song-writing factory, who helped to shape 1950s rock’n’roll and whose most memorable compositions included Don’t Be Cruel, All Shook Up, Fever and Great Balls of Fire.

 His association with Presley began around the same time, when the singer covered “Don’t Be Cruel”.
 Originally released as the B-side of Hound Dog, the song had topped the American charts in its own right by September 1956.
 It simultaneously headed both the R&B and Country charts.
 Next, Presley recorded Blackwell’s “Paralysed”, which fared less well, although it later reached No 8 in the British charts.